mahnaz007/ImagePreprocessing/docs/usage.md

 **Output**:
 - HTML reports (mriqc_reports/ directory) containing quality metrics and visualizations for each subject and session.
-- SVG figures that generates visualizations such as histograms, noise maps, and segmentation plots in SVG format.
+- SVG figures that generate visualizations such as histograms, noise maps, and segmentation plots in SVG format.

 ### Step 5: fMRIPrep
 Before running fMRIPrep, make sure to update your dataset: